andrewwatts/ui.tabs.closable/README.md

    what is possible.
 1. Include the javascript file in your html file or js loader. eg:
         <script type="text/javascript" src="ui.tabs.closable.min.js"></script>
-2. add a `closable` option when instatiating the tabs:
+2. add a `closable` option when instantiating the tabs:
         $('#tabs').tabs({closable: true})
 3. (optional) If you wish to receive a callback when the close button is clicked you can add a `closableClick` function to the tab options: